belikor/lbrytools/lbrytools.md

 which is documented in
 [lbry-sdk issue #3316](https://github.com/lbryio/lbry-sdk/issues/3316).

-If you wish to manually resolve a channel you can use the following function.
+If you wish to manually resolve a channel you can use the following function:
 ```py
 ch = lbryt.resolve_channel("@MyChannel")
 ```